Playing Macbeth for the Utah Shakespeare Festival's "Shakespeare-in-the-Schools" tour

 From 2013 through 2018, he worked at the American Shakespeare Center in Staunton, VA.
 There he performed more than 50 roles in 35 plays.
 Some include: Hamlet, Much Ado about Nothing, Romeo and Juliet, Julius Caesar, Henry V, 3 Henry VI, Coriolanus, Timon of Athens, Richard II, All's Well That Ends Well, As You Like It, The Importance of Being Earnest, The School for Scandal, The Way of the World, Doctor Faustus, Troilus and Cressida, A Servant of Two Masters, and Return to the Forbidden Planet.

-Most recently, he appeared in King John (King John) , Tartuffe (Cleante), and Love's Labour's Lost (Boyet) at the Texas Shakespeare Festival.
+In the summer of 2018, he appeared in King John (King John) , Tartuffe (Cleante), and Love's Labour's Lost (Boyet) at the Texas Shakespeare Festival.

 Tim has also taught acting and directing classes at the university level.
 In 2016, he directed Arthur Miller's All My Sons at Randolph College in Lynchburg, VA.
+Most recently, he directed Marisha Chamberlain's adaptation of Little Women at the St. Croix Festival Theatre in Wisconsin.

 Click on the links to follow his Twitter and Instagram accounts.